do2blehelix/the-ml-handbook/content/information/recommendation-engine.md

 EDA is divided into 2 phases

+### Univariate Analysis

+Analyze and understand the ranges and categories of variables and check their distributions.

+### Bivariate Analysis

+Plot the variables of interest against the dependent variable.

 ### Correlation

-Generate a correlation heatmap to figure out the highly correlated variables.
+Generate a correlation heatmap to figure out the highly correlated independent variables.

-### Bivariate Analysis

-Plot the variables of interest against the dependent variable

 ## 3. Data Wrangling

-### Cleaning Missing Variables
+### Clean/Impute Missing Variables

 Data with a lot of missing variables generate noise within the model.
-It is advised to clean the data
+It is advised to clean the data by either removing the variable if a high proportion of missing values exist.

 ### Outlier Treatment

 Take a call whether to keep the outliers or cap them at a certain level.

+### Feature Engineering

+Generate new features based on existing variables.

 ### Standardizing